Steve Maclin: Early feuds (2021–2023)

-On the January 20, 2022 episode of Impact!, Maclin fought Jonathan Gresham for the ROH World Championship in a losing effort.
+On the January 20, 2022, episode of Impact!, Maclin fought Jonathan Gresham for the ROH World Championship in a losing effort.
 At No Surrender, he was part of Team Impact in a 10-man tag team match against Honor No More, but failed to win after Eddie Edwards betrayed them.
 On March 5, at Sacrifice, Maclin interfered in Rhino's match with Edwards after hitting the former with a kendo stick.
 At Rebellion, he defeated Chris Sabin and Jay White in a three-way match.
-On the May 5 episode of Impact!, Maclin lost against New Japan Pro-Wrestling (NJPW) talent Tomohiro Ishii.
+On the May 5 episode of Impact!, Maclin lost against NJPW talent Tomohiro Ishii.
 Two days later, at Under Siege, he lost to Sabin.
 On the Slammiversary pre-show, Maclin competed in the Reverse Battle Royal, but was eliminated by Chris Bey.
 On July 1, at Against All Odds, Maclin interfered in the Clockwork Orange House of Fun match by attacking Sami Callihan and helped Moose get the victory.
 On August 12, at Emergence, he lost against Callihan in a no disqualification match.
 Six days later, Maclin competed in a six-way elimination match to determine the number one contender to the Impact World Championship, which was won by Edwards.
 On September 23, at Victory Road, he won a three-way Barbed Wire Massacre against Callihan and Moose.
 At Bound for Glory, Maclin competed in the Call Your Shot Gauntlet, where the winner could choose any championship match of their choice, being the runner-up in the match after losing to the returning Bully Ray.

-On January 13, 2023, at Hard To Kill, Maclin defeated Rich Swann in a Falls Count Anywhere match.
-On February 24, at No Surrender, Maclin defeated Brian Myers, PCO and Heath, who Maclin pinned, in a four-way match to become the number one contender for Josh Alexander's Impact World Championship.